c444rter/web-analytics/README.md

 #### Railway Setup (Backend)

+The application uses a Procfile to define multiple services that run from the same codebase:

 1. Create a new project on Railway
 2. Connect your GitHub repository
 3. Configure the following environment variables: